harryboiz/sui-move-bootcamp/.github/ISSUE_TEMPLATE/pull_request_template.md

 For contributor use:

 - [ ] Targeted PR against `main` branch
-- [ ] Linked to Github issue with discussion and accepted design OR link to spec that describes this work.
+- [ ] Linked to Github issue with discussion
 - [ ] Updated relevant documentation
 - [ ] Re-reviewed `Files changed` in the Github PR explorer
 - [ ] Added appropriate labels